People often ask me for advice about visiting Chicago in a weekend.

-So if you find yourself traveling to Chicago for a weekend with your family, here’s my top 10 list of things you shouldn’t miss:
+So if you find yourself traveling to Chicago in a weekend with your family, here’s my top 10 list of things you shouldn’t miss:

 - The Museum of Science and Industry: In my opinion, this is the best museum in America.
 It’s fun, interactive and diverse.
 It’s a place I could take my kids every day for a month and not only would they not get bored, but I wouldn’t either.
 Plan to spend as much time here as you possibly can.
 No one will want to leave!
 (Tip: There is a very nice parking deck, but it is also easy to find free or inexpensive street parking close by.)